Suriyenthrathibodi: The "Revolution" of 1688

-"Tiger King"
+Becoming the "Tiger King"

-After the death of his adoptive father Phetracha in 1703, Luang Sorasak triumphed over his younger half-brother Prince Khwan, another son of Phetracha with Princess Sisuphan, and was proclaimed as the new king.
-Despite the promise of giving up his throne to Prince Khwan when he reached certain age, Sorasak secretly had him executed, followed by his adoptive father's Chinese Okya Sombatthiban.
+After the death of his adoptive father Phetracha in 1703, Sorasak triumphed over his younger half-brother Prince Khwan, another son of Phetracha with Princess Sisuphan, and was proclaimed as the new king.
+Despite the promise of giving up his throne to Prince Khwan when he reached a certain age, Sorasak secretly had him executed.

-As king, he constructed Wat Pho Prathap Chang at the alleged site of his birth place, in Phichit Province.
+As king, he constructed Wat Pho Prathap Chang at the alleged site of his birthplace in Phichit Province.

-The Siamese commoners in his time gave him the name Phra Chao Suea, (พระเจ้าเสือ "Tiger King"), for he was, according to the official chronicles, as evil as tiger.
+The Siamese commoners in his time gave him the name Phra Chao Suea, (พระเจ้าเสือ "Tiger King"), for he was, according to the official chronicles, as evil as a tiger.
 "Stories abound of his appalling private life and his acts of cruelty."
 The Chronicle of Ayutthaya, Phan Chanthanumat (Choem)'s Edition, described his behaviour as follows:

-"His Majesty habitually pleased himself with liquor and intercourse with the female children under 11-12 years of age.
-If any female was unable to endure him and writhed in pain, His Majesty would become furious and bestow a penalty upon her by crushing her to death with his feet.
+"His Majesty habitually pleased himself with liquor and intercourse with female children aged 11-12 years.
+If any female was unable to endure him and writhed in pain, His Majesty would become furious and crush her to death with his feet.
 But if any female could maintain her tolerance without struggle, His Majesty would be elated and bestow upon her certain gratuities and rewards.

 "Furthermore, when His Majesty took a trip to any canal, sea, island or any other place full of sharks, sawfish and other aquatic beings, he always drank liquor.
 If any concubine, lady, page or official caused his barge shaken, His Majesty would exercise no judgment and express no mercy, but would be enraged and order the person to be dragged with a hook and thrown into water to be consumed by sharks and sawfish.